 3. Be an adult, take responsibility for all your actions, accept the truth and what needs to be done and then commit to the process.

-UPDATE: because there was great interest for this article, and some of our readers were asking for helpful advice, the links below will cover a great part of what an individual needs to do in order to get in shape.
+UPDATE: because this article generated a great interest as well as a number of comments, and some of our readers were asking for helpful advice, the links below will cover a great part of what an individual needs to do in order to get in shape.

 Weight loss articles:

 Clean eating articles: